Episode 18

 Longdendale Tales

-A place to explore Hadfield, Tintwistle, Woodhead, Crowden and beyond.
+A place to explore Glossop, Hadfield, Tintwistle, Woodhead, Crowden and beyond.

-A 28-part podcast series exploring the often forgotten stories of the Longdendale valley - past and present.
+A podcast series exploring the often forgotten stories of the Longdendale valley - past and present!

-This pilot project was supported by Glossop Creates and the Peak District National Park’s Longdendale Environmental Centre in Tintwistle.
+The pilot project was supported by Glossop Creates and the Peak District National Park’s Longdendale Environmental Centre in Tintwistle.
+Now, in 2025, a new 3-part video podcast series has been support by Derbyshire Makes and High Peak Community Arts.

 About your host